 This one can be difficult to fully understand, but almost all holiday let mortgage providers will only lend against homes that are built to a very strict standard.
 They call this ‘standard construction’ and in short, this means it is built from brick/stone with a stone/tiled roof.
 Think of a classic image of a home.

 Certain areas of the country suffer from various historical issues when it comes to property construction.
 Cornwall, for example, has many old cottages that were built with Mundic concrete which is susceptible to decay over the years.
 Others are built with thin, ‘single leaf’ walls which don’t meet the strength or thermal standard required, and this type of property will struggle to get a holiday let mortgage.

-Oh, and if you fancy buying a timber lodge on a holiday park, you might have to find the cash from somewhere else, as most lenders will not touch these structures.
+Oh, and if you fancy buying a mobile home or a timber lodge on a holiday park, you will have to find the cash from somewhere else, as holiday let lenders will not touch these structures.

 Freehold or leasehold

 Depending on the length of the lease, mortgage providers may not lend on leasehold properties.
 In order to lend, they will want the lease to run for a substantial period of time beyond the end of your mortgage.
 This is to ensure that the value of the property will not be affected; as time goes on and the lease approaches its end, the value of the property drops.

 Most holiday let mortgage lenders will not lend against pure freehold flats.